rickeyting/AVI_AI/README.md

                  ai_path: string
                         The dir of ai_all.csv

-       all_concat: merge ai, fqc and oqc tables. un-activate all_concat(ai_path,fqc_path,oqc_path)
+       all_concat: merge ai, fqc and oqc tables. unactivated all_concat(ai_path,fqc_path,oqc_path)
           Parameters :
                  ai_path: string